torokernel/torokernel/examples/HelloWorld/README.md

 You will see how toro begins to initialize the unit by calling the scheduler.

+To create the guest by using virsh run the following command:

+`virsh create HelloWorld.xml`

+Note that you need to first edit **HelloWorld.xml** to correct the path of the **HelloWorld.img**.

 ## Windows Users

 Windows' users can just use Lazarus to open **HelloWorld.lpi** and launch the compilation and execution of the application directly from the IDE by doing first **Compile** and then **Run**.